CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/what-is-a-variable.md

 ## Summary

-A variable is a named container for storing data that can then be referenced in [Blocks][TODO].
+A variable is a named container for storing data that can then be referenced in [Blocks][BlocksConcepts].

 Data in a variable can be read, updated, or removed by different blocks.
 Examples of these include: